Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Introduction

-\begin{itemize} \item We propose an IRS assisted THz MIMO-NOMA system, in which a base station (BS) adopts a hybrid precoding (HP) architecture of sparse RF chain, including FC and SC architectures.
-Considering the presence of eavesdropping users, an optimization problem of joint optimization of power allocation and IRS reflection matrix to maximize sum secrecy rate is formulated .
+\begin{itemize} \item We propose an IRS-assisted multi-cluster THz MIMO-NOMA system, in which the base station (BS) employs a HP architecture with sparse RF chains, including both FC and SC architectures.
+Moreover, a clustering algorithm based on correlation channel gains of users is employed to mitigate inter-cluster interference.
+When an eavesdropper involved, an optimization problem is formulated to jointly optimize the power allocation and IRS phase shifts matrix, aiming to maximize the SSR.

-\item For hybrid analog/digital precoding design, we first perform clustering according to users' channel conditions, and select the cluster head and group the users; Secondly, analog precoding is designed according to the equivalent channel of each cluster head to improve the antenna array gain, and then zero-forcing (ZF) digital precoding is used to eliminate the inter user interference with the largest equivalent channel gain in the cluster.
-Finally, two sub problems of optimizing power allocation and reflection phase shift matrix are formed.
+\item For the design of hybrid analog and digital precoding, we first perform clustering based on the channel conditions of the users, and select the cluster heads.
+Then, analog precoding is designed based on the equivalent channels of each cluster head to enhance the antenna array gain.
+Finally, zero-forcing (ZF) digital precoding is leveraged to eliminate inter-user interference with the maximum gain in the equivalent channels within each cluster.

-\item Due to the coupling between power allocation of different users and phase shifts of IRS, we first initialize the reflection matrix, and utilize the first-order Taylor expansion and semidefinite relaxation (SDR) technique to transform the sub problem of power allocation into a convex problem for tractability.
-To this end, an alternating optimization (AO) algorithm is proposed to design the reflection phase shift matrix in an iterative fashion.
+It is difficult to tackle the original problem directly due to the non-convexity of the objective function.
+As such, the joint optimization problem is decomposed into two sub-problems, which can be transformed into the tractable convex form via semi-definite relaxation (SDR) and the first-order Taylor expansion.
+Then, with the obtained analog and digital precoding, the sub-optimal power allocation and IRS phase shifts can be calculated through an alternating optimization (AO) algorithm.

-\item The secure transmission performance of the proposed IRS assisted THz MIMO-NOMA system is evaluated by simulations, and the convergence of the proposed joint optimal power allocation and reflection phase shifts matrix algorithm is verified.
-The numerical results demonstrate that the FC can achieve a higher security rate, but the SC has higher secure energy efficiency (SEE).
-In addition, it highlights the advantage of the MIMO-NOMA scheme in comparison to the MIMO-OMA counterpart.
+\item The security transmission performance of the proposed IRS-assisted multi-cluster THz MIMO-NOMA system is evaluated through simulations, which shows that the leveraged IRS passive beamforming can effectively suppress the eavesdropping.
+Additionally, FC architecture achieves higher SSR compared to SC, while having lower secure energy efficiency (SEE).
+What is more, there is a trade-off between SEE and SSR in the proposed scheme.

 \end{itemize}

 The rest of the paper is organized as follows.
 Section II introduces the system model of IRS assisted THz MIMO-NOMA network.
 In Section III, user clustering and hybrid precoding are discussed carefully.
 In Section IV, we develop an alternate iteration algorithm to maximize sum secrecy rate under the rate requirement of each user.
 In Section V, our simulation results demonstrate the effectiveness of the proposed algorithms.
 Finally, we summarize the paper in Section VI.